4.5/5 - (270 votes)

 PATONG BEACH NIGHTLIFE 🍺

-Patong nightlife had changed a lot since the old days when Patong was mostly beer bars, go-go bars and a couple of discotheques.
-There are now great live music bars, enormous international nightclubs, beach clubs and even rooftop bars.
+Patong Beach Nightlife has changed a lot since the old days when Patong was mostly low-rise beer bars, go-go bars and a couple of discotheques lined up on each side of a small street.
+There are now great live music bars, beer bars, massive international nightclubs, a couple of beach clubs and even rooftop bars.
 Of course, Go-Go Bars are still here.

 Bangla Walking Street